https://www.deakin.edu.au/__data/assets/image/0005/2521472/35285_2022_10_24_DEAKIN_Nursing_15372.jpg

 Emma-Rose Schroder

-Postgraduate intensive care graduate
+Postgraduate intensive care nursing graduate

 Our teaching approach ensures you develop skills in critical thinking, high-quality patient care delivery, teamwork and communication – all attributes highly valued in intensive and critical care units.